yashwanthl/inference/README.md

-This is Hubble Inference API, using FastAPI framework
+This is Inference API, using FastAPI framework